-process, its brute mechanisms, and its scale all run in opposition to the warmth, fragility, and finesse of ceramics.
-It is precisely because of this contrast that they chose to make Red Mud into ceramics-- to challenge how people perceive industrial waste at its core.
+The focus of the project is not to propose a 'silver bullet' solution that would remove all the red mud from the land – a gargantuan task that has been researched for decades—but rather to create a new narrative for a contentious “waste” whose many proven methods of safe reuse are curbed by negative press and legislative measures.
+The opaque nature of the industrial process, its brute mechanisms, and its large scale all run in opposition to the warmth, fragility, and finesse of ceramics.
+It is precise because of this contrast that they chose to make red mud into a ceramic – to challenge how people perceive industrial waste.
 Indeed, many of these wastes are problematic when left in landfills; this shouldn't stop us from finding new uses for them, particularly when it’s been demonstrated by research.

 The pieces were made using a combination of traditional ceramics production processes, along with scientific experimentation and analyses.
 The material can be used in a similar fashion to other iron-rich clays, albeit with reduced workability.
-Press-moulding and slip casting were the primary methods used.
+Press moulding and slip casting were the primary methods used.

 Collaboration with Joris Olde Rikkert